openfaas/workshop/lab1b.md

 * [Claim your free credits - $100 in credit over 60 days](https://m.do.co/c/8d4e75e9886f)

-> Note: Even if you have already claimed free credit, the running costs for a 2-3 node cluster for 24-48 hours is negligible.
+      Even if you have already claimed free credit, the running costs for a 2-3 node cluster for 24-48 hours is negligible.

+* Click on *Kubernetes* on the left panel of the dashboard and then click "Enable Limited Access"

-Once logged in, click the *Kubernetes* menu item and create a Cluster.
+* Once logged in, click the *Kubernetes* menu item and create a Cluster.

       It is recommended to use the latest Kubernetes version available and the to select your nearest Datacenter region to minimize latency.

-Under "Add node pool(s)" change the instance type to 4GB / 2vCPU and pick between 1 and 3 nodes.
-More can be added at a later date.
+* Under "Add node pool(s)"

+      Use 2x 4GB / 2vCPU
+      (More can be added at a later date.)

 * Download the [doctl](https://github.com/digitalocean/doctl#installing-doctl) CLI